fomightez/Dockerfiles/README.md

 ----
-Dockerfiles for Bioinformatics Docker images
+Dockerfiles for Bioinformatics (Sequence Analysis) Docker images
 ============================================

 Dockerfiles for Docker images that make containers (generally linux-based) that aid in performing and documenting replicable (maybe even repeoducible bioinformatics efforts